What if I told you there was a magic recipe for making a relationship work? I’m sure you wouldn’t believe me, and for good reason!

 5 Best Couples Therapy Books

-1. Couples Therapy: A New Hope-Focused Approach by Jennifer S. Ripley and Everett L. Worthington, Jr.
+1. Couples Therapy: A New Hope-Focused Approach – Jennifer S. Ripley and Everett L. Worthington, Jr.

 This book is a rare find – one that speaks to both couples and their counselors, therapists, or religious advisors alike.
 Couples Therapy outlines Ripley and Worthington, Jr.’s approach, expands on the theory behind it (note: approach also has a foundation in Christian beliefs), and provides assessment tools, real-life case studies, and resources for use in counseling.

-You can find this book on Amazon at this link, where it enjoys another rare achievement – a nearly perfect 5-star rating.
+You can find this book on Amazon, where it enjoys another rare achievement – a nearly perfect 5-star rating.

-2. Couples Counseling: A Step by Step Guide by Marina Williams
+2. Couples Counseling: A Step by Step Guide – Marina Williams

 Couples Counseling is an excellent resource for therapists, counselors, and other mental health professionals who work with couples.
 This book will walk the reader through a complete couples counseling treatment – from intake to termination.
 With step-by-step instructions and evidence-based methods, tips, and exercises, this book can give a novice counselor the tools necessary to engage in their first clinical engagement.

-This book is also very highly rated on Amazon, and you can read the reviews or purchase the book for yourself at this link.
+This book is also very highly rated on Amazon, and you can read the reviews or purchase the book for yourself.

-3. Clinical Handbook of Couple Therapy by Alan S. Gurman and Jay L. Lebow
+3. Clinical Handbook of Couple Therapy – Alan S. Gurman and Jay L. Lebow

 This book is a must-have for students and practicing professionals.
 It covers the most popular and most effective methods and approaches in couple therapy, including the history, theoretical foundations, research findings, and techniques for each.
 This updated text also includes information on applying these approaches to sensitive or complex contexts, such as blended families, LGBT couples, and separated couples.

 It also aids the therapist in addressing clinical problems like partner aggression, psychological disorders, and medical issues.
-This newest edition of the Clinical Handbook of Couple Therapy can be purchased or reviewed here.
+This newest edition of the Clinical Handbook of Couple Therapy can be purchased or reviewed on Amazon.

-4. The High-Conflict Couple: A Dialectical Behavior Therapy Guide to Finding Peace, Intimacy, & Validation by Alan E. Fruzzette and Marsha M. Linehan
+4. The High-Conflict Couple: A Dialectical Behavior Therapy Guide to Finding Peace, Intimacy, & Validation – Alan E. Fruzzette and Marsha M. Linehan

 This is the one book on the list that is intended for struggling couples alone, rather than helping professionals.
 It is written specifically for couples who are highly reactive, or quick to argue, quick to anger, and quick to blame; however, any couple will find useful information in this book.

 The High-Conflict Couple draws from Dialectical Behavior Therapy (DBT) to provide exercises, techniques, and tools that will help a couple improve their communication, rediscover trust, and address their problems in a healthy and productive manner.
-You can find this book on Amazon at this link.
+You can find this book on Amazon.

-5. Emotionally Focused Couple Therapy for Dummies by Brent Bradley and James Furrow
+5. Emotionally Focused Couple Therapy for Dummies – Brent Bradley and James Furrow

 Finally, a seriously good resource with a silly title and great information.
 You certainly don’t have to be a “dummy” to get something out of this book.
 Whether you’re a student of couple or marriage therapy, a new practitioner, or simply someone who is interested in couple therapy, this book will be a valuable addition to your library.

 Not only does it provide an overview of Emotion-Focused Therapy (EFT), it also provides simple strategies, useful tips and tools, and interesting case studies to help you get the basics in this type of therapy.
-You can find this highly reviewed “for Dummies” book at this link.
+You can find this highly reviewed “for Dummies” book on Amazon.

 7 Couples Counseling Exercises, Worksheets, & Techniques